cloudposse/atmos/website/docs/core-concepts/stacks/mixins.md

 ### Mixins by Stage

-Provide a the default settings for operating in a particular stage (e.g. Dev, Staging, Prod) to enforce consistency.
+Provide the default settings for operating in a particular stage (e.g. Dev, Staging, Prod) to enforce consistency.

 For example, let's define the stage name for production in the mixin file named `mixins/stage/prod.yaml`